 When you’re expecting a child, the list of potential locations to give birth at can go on and on, and the final decision of where to go when “it’s time” differs from person to person.
 As delivering a child is one of the most extensively laborious experiences a woman can go through, it is important to ensure you’re doing it somewhere that you feel most comfortable.
 For many women, that golden location happens to be one of their local birthing centers.

-Family Birth Services, and other birth centers offer a more natural approach to childbirth without the use of common medicines used in hospitals before, during and after labor, with the exception of a local analgesic to help suture any tears that may occur in the perineum.
+Birth centers offer a more natural approach to childbirth without the use of common medicines used in hospitals before, during and after labor, with the exception of a local analgesic to help suture any tears that may occur in the perineum.
 They can be found in a building of their own or within a medical facility that is staffed by nurses working with an obstetrician, direct-entry midwives or nurse-midwives.
 There are no inductions, no cesarean deliveries and little episiotomies.

 A Doppler ultrasound is the only form of fetal monitoring that is performed at birthing centers.
 The use of catheter and oxygen equipment is only utilized in the event where a newborn needs their airways cleared.